 Ultimately everything went fine — for the client and our project.
 But for me, familiar feelings of isolation took hold.
 It could not have been clearer that “appearances” in front of the client and Dylan’s unconfirmed feelings were of higher priority than supporting me, the competent person doing the primary job that day.
 The one who should have had the assignment from the start.

 So why share this story?
-I mean, this wouldn’t even make the top ten on the list of demoralizing work-related things that have happened to me.
+I mean, this wouldn’t even make the top ten on the list of soul-crushing work-related incidents that have happened to me.
 But it’s a perfect example of the types of interactions that lead to career “death by a thousand cuts” that so many of us must endure.
 On its own, the incident wasn’t a big deal.
 But in context- the stress of taking over the tasks at the last minute, making travel plans, arranging for care for my ill senior dog, all so I could show up to try my best, but end up feeling like shit — it was demoralizing.
 And it was only one of several encounters with leadership that resulted in notes on my performance evaluation about how I needed to improve how I “interact with others.”